Behavioral Health Glossary

-LAI: LONG-ACTING INJECTABLE (drugs): A shot of medication administered once or twice a month.
+LAI- LONG-ACTING INJECTABLE (drugs): A shot of medication administered once or twice a month.
 The shot is an alternative to taking a daily dose of medication.
-Currently there are medication once every three months.
+Currently, there is medication once every three months.

 A person eighteen years of age or older may be ordered by the court to comply with mental health treatment.
-If ordered to treatment, the person may be ordered to inpatient treatment at a hospital, or to outpatient treatment in a community based clinic, or combination of inpatient and outpatient treatment.
+If ordered to treatment, the person may be ordered to inpatient treatment at a hospital, or to outpatient treatment in a community-based clinic, or a combination of inpatient and outpatient treatment.
 Treatment may also include provisions such as taking medication prescribed by the provider.

 MIHS: Maricopa Integrated Health System: has a longstanding history of providing behavioral health services to the people of Maricopa County – a service area that has been undergoing significant growth in recent years.

 MIHS is one of the largest providers of inpatient behavioral health services in Arizona, serving both adults and adolescents.
 In addition to our inpatient programs, MIHS operates several outpatient behavioral health programs for both adults and adolescents with plans for future expansion underway.

 MMIC: Mercy Maricopa Integrated Care recently changed to Mercy Plan

 Obsession- An obsession is an unbidden, intrusive thought, image, or urge that intrudes into consciousness; attempts to dispel it are difficult and typically lead to anxiety.
 These thoughts, images, or urges are recognized as part of one’s own mental life.
 To varying degrees, they are judged by the patient to be irrational.